ympbyc/Pasta/README.md

 Tips
 ----

-**The state** can be persisted into localstorage, remote server or anywhere you can think of.
+The state of a Pasta app can be persisted into localstorage, remote server or anywhere you can think of.
 Just serialize it into JSON and save.

-Here goes a crazy tip: you can persist **the state** into **the state** itself!
+Here goes a crazy tip: you can save the state into the state itself!
 If you know what I mean...

 ```javascript
 var appActor = {